 X-Pert Diabetes Education

-The programme has been shown to improve diabetes control, reduce diabetes medication, increase self-management skills, and improve lifestyle and quality of life.
-The course content includes;
+Nationwide the programme has been shown to improve diabetes control, reduce diabetes medication, increase self-management skills, and improve lifestyle and quality of life.
+Here are some comments from previous attendees: